nabla-ml/nabla/docs/api/trafos_jit.md

 * Only accepts positional arguments
 * For functions requiring keyword arguments, use functools.partial or lambda
 * Supports both list-style (legacy) and unpacked arguments style (JAX-like)
+* Device auto-movement is a Nabla extension controlled by `auto_device`.

 ## See Also